crownstone/bluenet/docs/INSTALL.md

 The verbosity of the debug ouptut can be set in the CMakeBuild.conifg through the variable `SERIAL_VERBOSITY`.
 Highest level is `DEBUG`, lowest level is `FATAL`.
 If you want to disable logging totally, set verbosity to `NONE`.

 For verbosity level `DEBUG`, you can add even more verbosity per class files by enabling the flags in `/include/cfg/cs_Debug.h`.

+## Troubleshooting

+Suppose, there's the following error in the build process:

+    arm-none-eabi-g++: error trying to exec 'cc1plus': execvp: No such file or directory CMakeFiles/crownstone.dir/build.make:144: recipe for target 'CMakeFiles/crownstone.dir/src/ble/cs_ServiceData.cpp.obj' failed
+    make[3]: *** [CMakeFiles/crownstone.dir/src/ble/cs_ServiceData.cpp.obj] Error 1

+This very likely means that although the cross-compiler itself has been found, the shared libraries are not.
+Make sure that the configuration file, say `$BLUENET_CONFIG_DIR/default/CMakeBuild.config`, contains the right `COMPILER_PATH`, for example:

+    COMPILER_PATH=/opt/compilers/gcc-arm-none-eabi-7-2018-q2-update

+Both the directories `bin` and `lib` should be present in this directory.
+Check with `ldd` if the right `.so` files are linked.